 As more people start to see the value in homes that have an existing illegal ADU or "in-law" unit, awareness and interest has grown in the market from all participants.
 Buyers and sellers are finding better deals, and real estate professionals are now better positioned to help.
 Planning and zoning offices are also improving their systems to make them more automated and friendly to homeowners.
 Along with new regulations in 2020, ADUs are now more viable than ever, and many municipalities are offering amnesty programs for previously unpermitted ADUs.

 The savvy house flipper knows all of the zoning and permitting requirements of a specific city, so he/she can recognize value and make savvy investments in homes and areas that have a lot of ADU permitting and remodeling potential.

 Un-permitted secondary in-law units exist on nearly 15% of single family parcels in the East Bay Area and are relatively common throughout California.
-By California law, millions of single-family homes are eligible to add some form of ADU, whether detached units in a large backyard in Fremont or a in a converted garage by the beach in San Diego.
-It’s hard to beat the returns a house hacker can generate from an ADU, so why haven’t larger scale developers and investors joined in the market?
+By California law, millions of single-family homes are eligible to add some form of ADU, whether a detached unit in a large backyard in Fremont or a converted garage by the beach in San Diego.
+It’s hard to beat the returns a home flipper can generate from an ADU, so why haven’t larger scale developers and investors joined in the market?

-One major reason is that most cities require that the home or the ADU be owner-occupied.
-This is intended to protect the character of neighborhoods by shutting out large scale real estate investor/developers who could buy up whole city blocks at a time and effectively double their housing density, changing the fabric of entire neighborhoods in the process.
-This leaves a special niche opportunity for the house hacker and also sets the stage to expand the ADU solution through measured relaxation of the owner occupancy requirements for ADUs statewide.
+One major reason is that until 2020, most cities required the home or the ADU to be owner-occupied.
+This was intended to protect the character of neighborhoods by shutting out large scale real estate investor/developers, who could buy up whole city blocks at a time and effectively double their housing density, changing the fabric of entire neighborhoods in the process.
+However, the owner occupancy laws were lifted by the new state laws.
+This opens the door for larger real estate developers to buy many properties, as well as homeowners with one or two homes.